Codam-jde-baai/CPP_modules_00-04/README.md

 # CPP Modules 00-04: Introduction to C++

 These **CPP modules** are my first Codam projects not written in pure C. In C, we had many restrictions, such as custom functions only, a maximum of 25 lines per function, and separate variable declarations.
 CPP modules leave us almost completely free to do whatever we want.
-To get a good introduction to C++, we were only allowed to use C++ standard 98 or standard 11, to avoid immediately using concepts like `auto` and lambda functions.
+To get a good introduction to C++, we were only allowed to use C++ standard 98 or standard 11, to avoid immediately using of concepts like `auto` and lambda functions.

 The project requirements also explicitly stated to use CPP concepts and not to write C-like code.
 This was quite difficult and first because of how used I had gotten to writing in C.